 To register for a graduate-level course through the Electrical, Computer and Energy Engineering Department, contact Adam Sadoff, (303) 735-0490.

-To register for a course through CAETE, check the CAETE webpage for schedule and application information.
+To register for a distance learning course through Be Boulder Anywhere (BBA), check the BBA webpage for schedule and application information.

 Applying for the Certificate upon Completion of CoursesOnce all three courses have been completed successfully, please fill out the application form and return it by fax, email, or in person to Adam Sadoff.
 Certificates may take several weeks to issue.
 Application deadlines are as follows: